Sunday, June 18, 2023

 “I have a bigger stomachache than I did before the second apple,” Olivia said, as she yawned to herself.

-Despite her flulike symptoms, by morning, she looked like a superhero.
+Despite her flulike symptoms, overnight, her body transformed into that of a weightlifter from the evil powers of the apples.
+By morning, she looked like a superhero.

 “I’m stronger than a quarterback!”
 Nathan declared, as he threw the football to the end of the neighborhood street.